Morris County DWI Lawyers Providing Tough Advocacy for Morris County Drunk and Drugged Driving Defendants.

 The costs increase significantly if there are future convictions:

 • Driver’s license suspension.
 Three months for a first offense and more time for subsequent offenses.
-The time escalates for new offenses.
+The time escalates for new crimes.
 A third offense within 10 years of a second offense means a loss of license for 10 years.

-• The requirement that an ignition interlock device is used when the operator is allowed to drive again.
+• The requirement is that an ignition interlock device is used when the operator is allowed to drive again.

 • Community service.